Eitilt/CommonHelpers/Storage/MIGRATING.md

 - **`RenameAsync`** declares an exception for each of those described in the `Windows.Storage` documentation, but as that doesn't use the proper names for each exception, the types thrown may be different

+## StorageOpenOption
+Most documentation in `Windows.Storage` is written as if these values may be composed (`None | AllowOnlyReaders`); this did not make much sense given the semantics, and has not been implemented.
+- The documentation on `AllowReadersAndWriters` is unclear, and this implementation may not accurately reflect that of `Windows.Storage`.